 4. Try to bring home unwashed bedding from their previous home, to provide a familiar smell

-5. Consider placing a watch or clock in their bed to mimic littermate heartbeats
+5. Consider placing a watch, clock or a heartbeat sheep in their bed to mimic littermate heartbeats

 6. Introduce any other existing pets slowly over a few days